OctopusDeploy/blog/blog/2021-10/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 1. Click **Library** in the top menu, select **Variable Sets** from the left.
 1. Click **ADD VARIABLE SET**, enter a name and description and click **SAVE**.
 1. Click the **VARIABLE TEMPLATES** tab on your new set, then click **ADD TEMPLATE**.
-1. Complete the following fields and click **ADD** (There may be other options depending on what you select for the control type):
+1. Complete the following fields and click **ADD** (there may be other options depending on what you select for the control type):
    - Variable name – enter a name, such as ‘Tenant.Alias’
    - Label – what’s shown when prompting for data
    - Help text – describe the action needed